-Like freedom of artistic expression, support for the freedom of movement is also very important in the light of the restrictions on freedom of movement that existed before 1990.
+Like freedom of artistic expression, support for the freedom of movement is also very important in light of the restrictions on freedom of movement that existed before 1990.
 In recent decades in particular, a number of new measures have been introduced in support of the mobility of artists and cultural professionals, by both the state and the municipalities.
-One of the strategic measures developed in this area is the Czechmobility.info web portal, which provides information necessary to improve the ease of incoming and outgoing mobility.
+One of the strategic measures developed in this area is the Czechmobility.info web portal, which provides information necessary to ease incoming and outgoing mobility.

 Surveys and other studies have long drawn attention to the low level of employment in the area of independent culture.
 Most workers in this branch of the arts work freelance with a trade licence or on the basis of various kinds of contracts.
-This results in inequalities between public and non-profit and even for-profit organisations, such as a lack of uniformity in the conditions for guest artists and those employed by an organisation and different levels of social security and insurance, as well as other inequalities.
+This results in inequalities between public and non-profit and even for-profit organisations, such as a lack of uniformity to the conditions for guest artists and those employed by an organisation and different levels of social security and insurance, as well as other inequalities.

 The COVID crisis also highlighted for the first time the broad ecosystem of cultural professions.
 The first list of cultural professions in the arts was created by the MC in cooperation with professional associations in the context of the COVID-Culture compensation packages for the self-employed (see also 2.9).